tomcz/openldap_exporter/README.md

 This is a simple service that scrapes metrics from OpenLDAP and exports them via HTTP for Prometheus consumption.

-This exporter is based on the ideas in https://github.com/jcollie/openldap_exporter, but it is written in golang to allow for simpler distribution and installation.
+This exporter is based on https://github.com/tomcz/openldap_exporter, with addional support for TLS.
+The fork has been created to respect the original authors decision not to include TLS support.

 ## Setting up OpenLDAP for monitoring